Jon-Eric Steinbomer, LPC-A, MA, CHT

 Mindfulness-Based Somatic Psychotherapy

-Specializations and Interests: Mindfulness-based somatic psychotherapy (Hakomi), EMDR, Internal Family Systems (IFS), Gestalt therapy, workplace stressors, career burnout, relationship issues, sex therapy, attachment issues, consensual non-monogamy, dream work, men’s work, spiritual matters, transpersonal psychotherapy, transpersonal/psychedelic experience integration, and walk-and-talk therapy.
+Specializations and Interests: Mindfulness-based somatic psychotherapy (Hakomi), EMDR, Internal Family Systems (IFS), Gestalt therapy, workplace stressors, career burnout, relationship issues, sex therapy, attachment issues, dream work, men’s work, spiritual matters, transpersonal psychotherapy, and walk-and-talk therapy.

 I also draw on the principles of transpersonal psychotherapy, which honors not only psychological healing but also spiritual growth, non-ordinary states, and the exploration of meaning beyond the individual self.
 In addition, I facilitate men’s work, creating spaces where men can engage authentically with purpose, intimacy, and presence in community with others—an extension of the group work I lead.